Patients

 While unsure of what the outcome would be, Yoel reached out to Operation Smile Brazil once again.
 He ended the call feeling more hopeful than ever.

-The team told Yoel that, in a month and a half, a medical mission was taking place in Porto Velho, which was more than 650 miles away.
+The team told Yoel that, in a month and a half, a surgical program was taking place in Porto Velho, which was more than 650 miles away.

 Over the radio, Yoel broadcasted Elizabeth’s story and his plans to travel to Brazil in order to find her the care she needs.